 8(6) You must not obtain any further credit greater than £500 without the prior written approval of your Supervisor, except for public utilities and to refinance any balloon payment at the end of a vehicle Hire Purchase Agreement.
 If you do obtain credit of more than £500 without the consent of your Supervisor, this will constitute a breach of your arrangement.
 This clause does not apply to any remortgage or release of equity in your property for the purpose of the arrangement.

 8(7) Where you are employed, you must report any overtime, bonus, commission or similar to the Supervisor if not included in the original surplus calculation, where the sum exceeds 10% of your normal take home pay.
 Disclosure to the Supervisor must be made within 14 days of receipt and 50% of the amount (over and above the 10%) shall be paid to the Supervisor within 14 days of the disclosure.
-Failure to disclose any such overtime, bonus, commission or similar by you will be considered a breach of the IVA and the Supervisor shall notify the creditors in the next annual report with proposals for how the breach is to be rectified.
+Failure to disclose and/or pay into the IVA any such overtime, bonus, commission or similar by you will be considered a breach of

-8(8) You will be allowed a payment break of up to 6 months once during the term of the IVA without any variation being required at the discretion of the Supervisor.
-The term of the IVA will be extended by the length of the payment break so that you will make the same number of contributions as agreed in the original proposal.
-An agreed payment break will not constitute a breach.
-Where the Supervisor agrees a payment break, the creditors should be notified within 3 months from the date of the agreement.
-At the conclusion of an agreed payment break the Supervisor shall if necessary review the position and consult with creditors where appropriate.
+the IVA.

-8(9) In addition, if you are faced with an emergency item of expenditure or an unforeseen reduction in income and you are unable to pay either the full amount due or anything at all, then, subject to the discretion of your Supervisor, you may be allowed to take a payment holiday without a variation being required.
+8(8) If you are faced with an emergency item of expenditure or an unforeseen reduction in income and you are unable to pay either the full amount due or anything at all, then, subject to the discretion of your Supervisor, you may be allowed to take payment holidays or make reduced payments without a variation being required.
 This is subject to three conditions, all of which have to be met:

 (i) Full details of your inability to pay must be demonstrated to the Supervisor's satisfaction;

-(ii) No more than the equivalent of 3 months payments can be agreed to be missed in this way; and
+(ii) In total no more than the equivalent of 9 months payments can be agreed to be missed in this way; and

-(iii) The duration of the IVA will be extended by the same number of months for which payments have been suspended to recover the sums due, unless you have otherwise made good the shortfall.
+(iii) The duration of the IVA will be extended by no more than

+12 additional months to recover the sums due, unless you have otherwise made good the shortfall.

-Any missed payments agreed by your Supervisor in this way should not be counted in the arrears of contributions which would be regarded as a breach of the IVA and details of this will be included in the annual report.
+Any missed payments agreed by your Supervisor in this way should not be counted in the arrears of contributions which would be regarded as a breach of the IVA and details of this will be included in the next report to creditors.

 PART IV